Kirillov’s lucky number problem

 Lucky Ticket Numbers

-I haven’t been able to spend much time looking for mathematics based superstitions based on simple numbers that has anything to do with luck or good luck, but here is one a reader has found who must have visited our site.
+I haven’t been able to spend much time looking for mathematics based superstitions based on simple numbers.
+Superstitions that have anything to do with luck or good luck.
+But here is one a reader has found who must have visited our site.

 Here is the Russian Superstition: